mcreutz/playground/software_dev/software_design_principles.md

 ## Encapsulation
 Limiting the access of properties and methods from outside a class by access modifiers and getters/setters to improve understandability and control about property value modifications

+## Information hiding
+Provide outside access only to necessary parts through access modifiers

+## Separaton of concerns

 ## Decomposition
 The division of a whole into smaller pieces ant their relationships.
 Or the connection of smaller pieces to form a bigger whole.

+## ???
 ### Association
 Two classes have a loose relationship but do exist independently of each other.
 Airline - person